 I am on here to meet new people.
 Whatever that might mean.
 Maybe a friend.
 Maybe someone to date.
 Maybe the love of my life.
 In theory, looking for all of those, so why not use another outlet besides "real life" as a way to continue that search?

-As I said above, I work in the theatre.
-Currently: I direct the productions and hopefully will start teaching acting at a prep school in West Hartford; I direct and choreograph a teen theatre company/am the Education Director at an SPT summer stock theatre in NH; choreograph another high schools in CT; work with composers/writers on developing new plays and musicals; and teach at Educational Theatre Conferences.
+In a more literal sense, I work in the theatre.
+Currently: I direct and choreograph a teen theatre company/am the Education Director at an SPT summer stock theatre in NH; direct and choreograph at various high schools in CT and NH; work with composers/writers on developing new plays and musicals; and teach at Educational Theatre Conferences.
 I occasionally assist some fancy directors on their fancy productions, or direct or choreograph productions of my own.
 Sometimes I work with theatre companies in their offices.
 And, the usual networking, researching theatre, teaching theatre, seeing theatre, thinking about theatre, and doing theatre... but also enjoy a reprieve by going to the movies, the museum, the opera/ballet/symphony, trying a new restaurant, reading a good book, or a quiet night in with friends or by myself.

 All things Sondheim, namely Into the Woods, Assassins, Merrily We Roll Along.
 Sweeney Todd, Company, Anyone Can Whistle.
 Urinetown.
 The Last 5 Years.
 The Pirates of Penzance.
 Little Shop of Horrors.
 The Drowsy Chaperone.
 The 25th Annual Putnam County Spelling Bee.
 Xanadu.
 Rock of Ages.
 Lysistrata Jones.
 Newsies.
 The Producers.
 Spamalot.
 Billy Elliott.
 Gypsy.
 1776.
 Where's Charley?
 Peter Pan.
 Kiss Me, Kate.
 Anything Goes.
 Matilda.
 Mary Poppins.